-Proposed Legislation in the 112th Congress
+Proposed Legislation in the 113th Congress

-Four bills have been introduced in the 112th Congress that include major proposals to reform the budgetary treatment of federal credit.
+Two bills have been introduced in the 113th Congress that included major proposals to reform the budgetary treatment of federal credit.81 Many of these bills were also introduced in prior Congresses.
 Some of the reforms in these proposals were discussed extensively in the prior section of this report.